hapax/hapax.github.io/assets/patterns.md

 patterns we invoke to explain them may be refuted by a single observation.

-We will elaborate on the appearance of patterns in nature below.
-First, let's consider the situation in mathematics, which, at first, seems completely different.

 ### Pattern-matching

+We'll elaborate on the appearance of patterns in nature below.
+Before that, we consider the situation in mathematics, which at first sight seems very different.
 Mathematicians *define* the patterns they study into being.
 A triangle, once specified, is known completely; there is no experimental uncertainty about its angles.